VISION FOR VFPC FUTURE: AUTHENTIC, SUSTAINABLE, MISSION-DRIVEN

 VISION FOCUS #2: ENABLING THE HOUSING OF THE VULNERABLE

-We envision that the Christian Education building on the VFPC campus will be retrofitted to house 14-16 apartment units for use by some of our most vulnerable neighbors.
+We envision that the Christian Education building on the VFPC campus will be retrofitted to house 20 apartment units for use by some of our most vulnerable neighbors.
 We intend to host youth/young adults aging out of foster care who are participants in the Supervised Independent Living Program of Delta Community Supports.
 We intend to host adults who are intellectually disabled and/or on the Autism spectrum who are participants in the Montgomery County program for persons with developmental disabilities.
 We intend to host local individuals and families who cannot find affordable housing options elsewhere, and who belong in our community as neighbors.
+As of JANUARY 2024, we have received grant funding commitments of $4,000,000, with an expectant hope that we will be fully funded and beginning renovations by mid-2024!

 VISION FOCUS #3: ENABLING THE AFFORDABLE CARE OF CHILDREN